zacanger/niddesa/text/chinese/cullaniddesa/02-google.md

 Tao, the skillful person of fruit, and the skillful person of Nirvana, this is also the skillful person of all laws.

-Or, all dharma is called the twelve places: eyes and colors, ears and sounds, nose and smell, tongue and taste, body and touch, mind and dharma, and because of desire and greed in the inner and outer parts of oneself Being cut off, the roots have been cut off, just like a palm tree without roots, becoming a non-existent, immortal thing for the future.
+Or, all dhamma is called the twelve places: eyes and colors, ears and sounds, nose and smell, tongue and taste, body and touch, mind and dhamma, and because of desire and greed in the inner and outer parts of oneself Being cut off, the roots have been cut off, just like a palm tree without roots, becoming a non-existent, immortal thing for the future.
 This situation is also a skillful